SigmaFlowX/Sber-Spread-Trading/README.md

 Strategy seems to be profitable and stable enough for furher research, but a lot of things are yet to be reworked.

 Currenly returns are calculated realtive to the balance and since the strategy consistenly generates profit without major drawdowns the 100% allocation for each trade would be superior.
 However, that probably does not reppresent reality well enough.
+Because of that, it's really hard to tell returns of the strategy as it heavily depends on the RISK_PCT.
+With 10% allocation for each trade we are possibly looking for around 5-10% annualy, but for 100% the numbers are around 40-50% anually.

 Therefore, it would be great to calculate returns relative to the capital at risk and not just on the plain balance.

-Sharpe ratio estimation is as well may not be realistic as returns are now only updated when the positions are closed.
+Sharpe ratio estimation is as well may not be realistic as returns are now only updated when the positions are closed and so the volatility could be underestimated

 Slippage is also not included in the backtest.

 # Walk-Forward Optimization Results
 Initial balance for each following tests is 100 000 and 10% of the balance is used for trades.